-Cleaning a printed circuit board (PCB) is a crucial but often underappreciated step in ensuring the performance and longevity of electronic systems.
-Whether in manufacturing, repair, or field maintenance, residues like flux, dust, and moisture can compromise electrical reliability, coating adhesion, and signal integrity.
-This guide focuses on when cleaning is necessary, what kinds of contaminants are involved, and how to carry out cleaning effectively—without damaging the board or its components.
+Cleaning a printed circuit board (PCB) is a critical step in ensuring performance and longevity.
+Contaminants like flux residue, dust, and moisture can compromise electrical reliability, coating adhesion, and signal integrity.
+This guide covers when to clean, types of contaminants, step-by-step cleaning methods, and how to validate results—without damaging components.

 Contaminants on a PCB can have subtle but serious effects.
 Flux residue left after soldering is a primary concern.
 While it plays a vital role in forming reliable solder joints, leftover flux can absorb moisture from the environment, become conductive, and corrode metal surfaces.
 Water-soluble fluxes are particularly aggressive in this regard, and their residues must always be removed.